Rostlab/FunFamsConsensus/README.md

 * `-groupby` [funfam|ec]
     the way in which the sequences should be grouped for similarity computations.
 * `-limit` [funfam|ec]   optional
-    the groups which should not occurr multiple times within the group specified by `groupby`
+    the groups which should not occur multiple times within the group specified by `groupby`
 * `-align`               optional
     the path to a directory in which data for the generation of multiple sequence alignments can be stored
 * `-clustalw`            optional
-    the command to call the clustalw MSE tool, necessary only if `groupby` == ec
+    the command to call the external clustalw MSE tool, necessary only if `groupby` == ec